Foundation or ‘Core’ Plants

 Carolina Jasmine is also considered to be a precursor of spring.
 It usually starts blooming in January with masses of bright cheery yellow flowers.
 Hollies will also provide us with color and interest in January with the brilliant red berries they produce.
 Most hollies will be completely laden in January creating some interesting squabbles among visiting winter birds for the best pickins’!

-Winter Annuals, like petunias, pansies, violas, flowering cabbage, dianthus, snapdragons, and dusty miller can all be planted.
+Winter Annuals are a way to add in temporary color and hide some of the tired perennials that are taking a break.
+Some examples would be petunias, pansies, violas, flowering cabbage, dianthus, snapdragons, and dusty miller can all be planted.
 Winter vegetables to plant include beet, cabbage, mustard greens, lettuce, carrots, cauliflower, onions and broccoli, to name a few.

 Deciduous Fruit Trees